mactul/powermake/README.md

 - Gives you complete control of what you are doing.
 Nothing is hidden and any behavior can be overwritten.
   - Missing features can always be written in the makefile.

-- Provides good automatic configurations
+- Provides smart automatic configurations
   - PowerMake have local and global config files, but on top of that, PowerMake is able to automatically find a value that make sense for each field that is not explicitly assigned, you can easily have very basic configurations files (often no config file at all) and it will still work for most systems.
+For example just specifying that your linker path is `i686-w64-mingw32-ld` will be enough for PowerMake to detect that you are compiling in cross-compilation, for windows 32 bits with a low level linker and the whole toolchain will be correctly set, the build folder will be correctly set and even the `config.target_is_windows()` method will return `True`.

 - Extremely fast:
   - PowerMake is faster than make/xmake and most of the time faster than Ninja when building a project for the first time.